mrohita/smartcontract/README.md

-# onepage
+# smart contract
-a detail summary of the PikCars project and our tokensale.
+onepage - a detail summary of the PikCars project and our tokensale.